dajusc/QMC5883L/README.md

   delay(500);
 }
 ```
-## Example with zero-value-adjustment
+## Example with automatic zero-value-adjustment
-In the following example the zero-value-adjustment is enabled.
+In the following example the automatic zero-value-adjustment is enabled.
 The adjustment is done by keeping track of the min/max interval of the raw sensor readings for each axis (Hx, Hy, Hz).
 Any unsymetry is then compensated by adding the corresponding linear offset to the returned values.
+The resulting adjustment vector is printed out at the end of the example.

 *PLEASE NOTE*: The sensor needs to be "calibrated" by rotating it around all axis.
 Before that, the returned values will be considerably worse than in the non-adjusted mode.